Government Policies and Business Regulatory Environment

 The 'Make in India' Program

-• Bharatmala Pariyojana: An initiative by the Ministry of Road Transport and Highways (MoRTH) to optimize the efficiency of freight and passenger movement across India by developing critical infrastructure such as corridors, highways, and waterways.
+• Bharatmala Pariyojana: An initiative by the Ministry of Road Transport and Highways (MoRTH), this large- scale infrastructure initiative enhances freight and passenger movement through development of national corridors and highways, supporting manufacturing competitiveness and supply-chain efficiency.

-• Defence Manufacturing Hubs: India has emerged as one of the top 5 military spenders and an up-and-coming defense manufacturing hub.
-To support this growth, two Defence Industrial Corridors are being established in Uttar Pradesh and Tamil Nadu.
+• Defence Manufacturing Hubs17: India has emerged as one of the top 5 military spenders and an up-and- coming defense manufacturing hub.
+Two Defence Industrial Corridors in Uttar Pradesh and Tamil Nadu continue to attract investments from domestic and global firms.
+India’s defence exports crossed USD 2.8 billion, reflecting the shift from importer to emerging exporter.

 Get in Touch